Red-necked grebe: Description

 The red-necked grebe flies with its long neck extended and its large feet trailing behind the body, which gives it a stretched-out appearance.
 The relatively small wings are grey with white secondaries, and beat very rapidly.
 Its small wing area means that the grebe is unable to take off from land, and needs a lengthy run across water to gain the speed needed for take-off.
 Like all grebes, the red-necked is an expert swimmer; it uses its feet for propulsion underwater, and steers by rotating its legs, since its tail is too short for this purpose.

 This is one of the most vocal grebes during the breeding season, but, like its relatives, it is mainly silent for the rest of the year.
 It has a loud, wailing or howling display call uooooh, given by a single bird or a pair in duet, by night or during the day, and often from cover.
 Long sequences of up to 60 consecutive notes may be delivered during singing encounters between rival territorial birds.
 A great variety of quacking, clucking, hissing, rattling and purring calls are also given, with much individual variation.

+Subspecies

+There are currently two accepted subspecies:

+Holbøll's grebe was named after the Danish explorer of Greenlandic birds Carl Peter Holbøll.
+As Holbøll was Danish, under the International Code of Zoological Nomenclature Article 32.5.2.1, scientific names derived from his name treat the ø/ö as 'o', rather than 'oe' had it been derived from a German name, thus the correct spelling of the subspecies is Podiceps grisegena holbollii, and not "holboellii" as formerly often cited.
+The east Asian birds are in some aspects intermediate, with slightly smaller bills than the American birds, although the differences are too small to merit separation as a third subspecies.
+The difference in size between the sexes is slightly larger for this subspecies than for P. g. grisegena.

+Transatlantic vagrancy of both subspecies is known, with two records of nominate P. g. grisegena in Greenland, and 12 records of P. g. holbollii in Europe, half of them in Iceland, and the rest shared between Scotland (two), Norway, Sweden, France, and Spain.